 How to Create a byte array in Golang

-To create a byte array in Golang, use a slice of bytes []byte.
+To create a byte array in Golang, you can use a slice of bytes []byte.
 Golang’s slice data type provides a suitable and efficient way of working with typed data sequences.

 Syntax